mnielsen/finding_scenius/finding_scenius.md

 increases your chance of doing great things by a factor of 1,000 or more?

-The question then becomes: **how to find scenius?**

-**It's usually not something that is fashionable to do:**

-*It's usually not something which is high prestige:*

-*Look for communities that are held together by something other than fashion, money, or prestige:*

-**But how to recognize scenius?**

-**What about the founder effect?**

-**Where is scenius today?** Let's look first at the related question:
-  **what are some examples of scenius in recent times?** Here's a few:
+The question then becomes: **how to find scenius?** And to answer that, the we can ask **Where is scenius today?** Let's look first at the related question: **what are some examples of scenius in recent times?** Here's a few that seem like likely candidates:

 + In the 1970s
   [Xerox PARC](http://en.wikipedia.org/wiki/PARC_(company)) made